openedx/edx-documentation/en_us/install_operations/source/dogwood.rst

 .. important::
     Dogwood is pre-release software, and may be unstable.
-These instructions are a draft.
+These instructions are a draft, for Dogwood RC3.
 We welcome feedback.

 .. contents::